andrewhowdencom/website/site/content/post/handling-dynamically-created-html-in-javascript.rst

 The above example has a three second delay attached to the alert to simulate a particularly nasty server response time, or some truly horrific JS initialisation.
 Making users wait through that is awful - it needs to be better.
-Luckily, it's not too hard - storing the results on `Element.dataset` means that initilisation needs only be performed once per element:
+Luckily, it's not too hard - storing the results on `Element.dataset` means that initialisation needs only be performed once per element:

 ..
 Code:: JavaScript